About PetersPioneersPatrick and Mary Bargh Byrne Family

 37 miles from Annaclone to Newry to Rostrevor Kilkeel.
 Source: Google Maps by car (30 miles walking).

-Canadian Tony Burns, co-administrator for the I-M223 project at FTDNA, and Australian Kevin McGivern contributed heavily to this discussion of Roger's Y-DNA.
+Tony Burns and Kevin McGivern contributed heavily to this discussion of Roger's Y-DNA.

 Kevin points out that Darrell McGivern, a tester at FTDNA with 37 markers, has an uncle Lawrence McGivern who in 1821 lived in Rostrevor (Kilbroney parish), at the foot of Slieve Martin on the coast of Carlingford Lough, near Warrenpoint in County Dowm.